Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/Design_Phase/WebAPI_URL_design.md

 # WebAPI URL Design

-This project provides only simple CRUD, and since the scope of publication is only within the in-house system, rules for URL design are minimized.
+This project provides only simple CRUD, and since the scope of publication is only the in-house, rules for URL design are minimized.